acrolinx/app-sdk-js/docs/dev-tools/README.md

 npx serve -l 8031 docs/dev-tools/
 ```

-Open http://localhost:8031/codemirror in your webbrowser.
+Open http://localhost:8031/codemirror in your web browser.

 ## Use the deployed version